Elayne Smith

 Alongside my work with clients, I’ve also poured my energy into supporting other therapists.
 I’ve always been drawn to the process of what it means to become a therapist—how much growth, vulnerability, and inner work it requires.
 Over the past ten years, I’ve developed a framework called The Parallel Process™ (trademark pending), designed to help therapists thrive.
 It’s a model that provides the structure, clarity, and support we all need to grow into the most authentic and effective versions of ourselves—in service to our clients, our craft, our growth, and our calling.

 This model shapes everything I do at The Center for Connection, Healing and Change.
-It shows up in how I work with my team, how I support therapists in training or consultation, and (when appropriate and requested) how I walk alongside therapists in their own therapy journeys.
-I also share this work through training and consultation with clinical supervisors, practice owners, teachers, and leaders in the mental health field.
+It shows up in how I work with clients, our team, and how I support therapists and leaders outside of the practice to reach their professional and personal potential.

-I’m a Licensed Marriage and Family Therapist in Virginia, and I earned my BSc in Psychology from the University of Leeds in England and a master’s degree in Marriage and Family Therapy from the University of Southern Mississippi—a training experience that truly changed my life.
+I’m a Licensed Marriage and Family Therapist in Virginia, Washington D.C, Connecticut, Massachusetts, and New York.
+I earned my BSc in Psychology from the University of Leeds in England and a master’s degree in Marriage and Family Therapy from the University of Southern Mississippi—a training experience that truly changed my life.
 I’ll always be grateful to the mentors who saw me, pushed me, and helped shape the therapist I’ve become.